(750 ILCS 5/505)

 during a sentence of periodic imprisonment paid to the Clerk of the Circuit

-Court or to the parent having custody or to the guardian having custody
+Court or to the parent having physical possession of the child or to the non-parent custodian having custody

-of the children of the sentenced parent for the support of the child until further order of the court.
+of the child of the sentenced parent for the support of the child until further order of the court.

 If a parent who is found guilty of contempt for failure to comply with an order to pay support is a person who conducts a business or who is self-employed, the court in addition to other penalties provided by law may order that the parent do one or more of the following: (i) provide to the court monthly financial statements showing income and expenses from the business or the self-employment; (ii) seek employment and report periodically to the court with a diary, listing, or other memorandum of his or her employment search efforts; or (iii) report to the Department of Employment Security for job search services to find employment that will be subject to withholding for child support.